django-oscar/django-oscar-docdata/README.rst

 * Be prepared to have XSD validation errors for bad input.
 For example, a bad postcode, house number or exceeding a max length leads to errors like::

     REQUEST_DATA_INCORRECT
     XML request does not match XSD.
-The data is: cvc-type.3.1.3: The value 'This is a wondeful product and campaign!
+The data is: cvc-type.3.1.3: The value 'This is a wonderful product and campaign!
 Wish you a lot of luck!' of element 'ns0:description' is not valid

 We hope this will be addressed by Docdata Payments in future versions of the API.